api-platform/api-platform/README.md

     and working with Symfony distributions
   * [**SensioGeneratorBundle**][20] (in dev/test env) - Adds code generation capabilities

-All libraries and bundles included in Dunglas's API platform are released under the MIT or BSD license.
+All libraries and bundles included in API Platform are released under the MIT or BSD license.

 Authentication support